ls2n-dev/g5k-training/2021-01-24/0-about_all_ssh.md

 You can use [MobaXterm](https://mobaxterm.mobatek.net/) to emulate a Linux Shell Terminal to run your SSH client.

-And if you are not admin of your laptop, just go and connect with the g5k webssh portal of the cluster site, here Nantes at https://intranet.grid5000.fr/shell/nantes/
+And if you are not admin of your laptop, just go and connect with the g5k webssh portal of the cluster site, here Nantes at https://intranet.grid5000.fr/shell/nantes/ (Only your g5k login and password authentication method will work.)

 ## Generate a new SSH Public and Private Key pair